Caïque: Construction

 A bowsprit is stayed by rigging.
 In the stern of the caïque the predominant form is the tiller.
-These wooden steering arms are sometimes carved in the face of a dog or animal.
+These wooden steering arms are sometimes carved in a dog's or animal's face.
 The caïque often has a horizontal windlass mounted over the bow.
 The bow is also known in Greek as the proura or plowri, similar to the English prow.

-Most caïques are painted white, to counter the powerful sun, with the strakes and topsides in vivid chromatic colors.
-The name of the boat is painted or carved on a tablet, on the planking below the bow.
+Most caïques are painted white to counter the powerful sun, with the strakes and topsides in vivid chromatic colors.
+The boat's name is painted or carved on a tablet on the planking below the bow.

 Each caïque is unique.
-The majority are built from the boatbuilder's craft and memory having no plans.
+Most are built from the boatbuilder's craft and memory, not from plans.
 The bow post distinguishes the caïque from other Mediterranean working boats.